Disclosure: This post may contain affiliate links. Please visit my About page for disclosures, Privacy Policy and more information.

 Please visit my Resources page to see why I recommend these tools and to see other recommendations.

-Crochet hooks (It’s super fun to try different size hooks with the different sizes of yarn)
+Crochet hook (It’s super fun to try different size hooks with the different sizes of yarn)

 (Have you thought about upgrading your hooks?
 See the Clover Amour Crochet Hook Review before you do!)